-The AIM Rules compliance Committee comprises Graham Martin (Chair), Tom Hickey and Brian Larkin and its prime responsibility is to ensure the Company has sufficient procedures in place to ensure ongoing compliance with the AIM Rules.
+The AIM Rules compliance Committee comprises Graham Martin (Chair), Brian Larkin and Peter Dunne and its prime responsibility is to ensure the Company has sufficient procedures in place to ensure ongoing compliance with the AIM Rules.
 The Committee will meet at least once a year.

 Environmental, Social and Governance (ESG) Committee

-The ESG Committee comprises Iman Hill (Chair), Graham Martin, David Quirke and Jonathan Leather.
+The ESG Committee comprises Iman Hill (Chair), Graham Martin and, Peter Dunne.
 Its prime responsibility is to ensure sufficient oversight in the following areas of key importance to the Company: the environment, health and safety, corporate social responsibility, sustainability, reputation, diversity, equality and inclusion, and community issues.
 The Committee will meet no less than three times a year.

 The Board has agreed that appointments to the Board will be made by the Board as a whole and so has not created a Nominations Committee.

 The Board generally meets monthly.
 In addition to the scheduled monthly meetings the Board also regularly held additional update calls throughout the year to closely monitor progress on key matters.
 If any director was unable to attend, full comments on papers were received from that director in advance of the meeting.

 Principle 10.
 Communicate how the company is governed and is performing by maintaining a dialogue with shareholders and other relevant stakeholders.